 Provenance & Historical Authenticity

-This piece is a heavily documented, collector-grade asset featuring exhaustive historical evidence intact on its original backboard
+This piece is a heavily documented, collector-grade asset featuring exhaustive historical evidence intact on its original backboard:

-Exhibition History: Bearing the official entry stamp (No. 0391) for the renowned Tolly Cobbold Eastern Arts 3 national touring exhibition (1981), a prestigious showcase that helped define British contemporary art in the late 20th century.
+• Exhibition History: Bearing the official entry stamp (No. 0391) for the renowned Tolly Cobbold Eastern Arts 3 national touring exhibition (1981), a prestigious showcase that helped define British contemporary art in the late 20th century.

-Archival Framing: Housed in its original, bespoke minimalist metal channel frame, assembled by the pioneering Atlantis Conservation System team at New Crane Wharf, Wapping.
+• Archival Framing: Housed in its original, bespoke minimalist metal channel frame, assembled by the pioneering Atlantis Conservation System team at New Crane Wharf, Wapping.

-The artwork itself is in pristine, original condition, preserved for over 45 years.
-True to its historic preservation, the piece remains housed under its original 1980s archival acrylic glass panel panel installed by Atlantis in 1980.
+The artwork itself is in pristine, original condition, beautifully preserved for over 45 years.

-Dimensions Width: 94 cm Height: 87 cm Depth: 2.5 cm (Minimalist metal profile)
+• Depth: 2.5 cm (Minimalist metal profile)

 An exquisite, highly tactile contemporary modernist statement piece by acclaimed British artist Tony Yates RBA RBSA.